ml4ai/automates-v2/README.md

 # automates-v2
-AutoMATES: Automated Model Assembly from Text, Equations and Software
+AutoMATES: Automated Model Assembly from Text, Equations, and Software

 This repository holds the source code for the AutoMATES documentation